meeow/eventbot/README.md

 # eventbot
 Discord bot to streamline the organization of events for the members of a server.

+This is no longer necessary since Discord added server events

 # Past version history:
 ## v1.1
    * Add unschedule_past command